SalesforceSFDC/Javascript-in-Visualforce-Pages/README.md

     * The remote method invocation you add to the Visualforce page, written in JavaScript.
     * The remote method definition in your Apex controller class.
 This method definition is written in Apex, but there are some important differences from normal action methods.
     * The response handler callback function you add to or include in your Visualforce page, written in JavaScript.
+* JavaScript remoting is a tool that front-end developers can use to make an AJAX request from a Visualforce page directly to an Apex controller.
+JavaScript remoting allows you to run asynchronous actions by decoupling the page from the controller and to perform tasks on the page without having to reload the entire page.